vkakerbeck/tbp.monty/docs/how-to-use-monty/getting-started.md

 ```

 > [!NOTE]
-> By default, conda will activate the base environment when you open a new terminal.
-If you do not want conda to change your global shell when you open a new terminal, run:
+> By default, Conda will activate the base environment when you open a new terminal.
+If you do not want Conda to change your global shell when you open a new terminal, run:
 > ```shell
 > conda config --set auto_activate_base false
 > ```